menu

 There’s one more thing I haven’t mentioned yet, which is further evidence to suggest that picking up a set of Homelands isn’t the absolute worst.
 Every card I mentioned in this article is on the Reserved List!

 That’s right!
-Autumn Willow, Baron Sengir, Koskun Falls, Blessing of Leeches and Didgeridoo are all cards that Wizards of the Coast has promised never to print again.
+Autumn Willow, Baron Sengir, Koskun Falls, Leeches and Didgeridoo are all cards that Wizards of the Coast has promised never to print again.
 In fact there are 35 Homelands cards on the Reserved List in total–a significant fraction of the set as a whole.

 Back to Reality